jfelipefg17/ProyectoAnalisisNumerico/DigitalNumbers/pseudocode/pseudocode3methods.md

 **END**

 ---
+---

+## Method 4 — Newton-Raphson

+**Purpose:** Starting from an initial guess, this method uses the tangent line of the function to generate better approximations of the root at each step.
+It usually converges very fast when the initial guess is close to the actual root.

+**Inputs:**
+- f — a function
+- df — derivative of the function
+- x0 — initial approximation
+- tol — acceptable error
+- N — maximum number of iterations

+**Output:**
+- Approximation of the root

+---

+**BEGIN**

+Set the current approximation to x0 and evaluate f and df at that point.
+Set the initial error to a large number so the loop starts.

+Repeat until the error is smaller than the tolerance or N iterations are reached:

+> Check if the derivative at the current point is zero.
+> If it is, stop — the method cannot proceed due to division by zero.
+>
+> Compute the next approximation using the tangent line formula:
+> x_next = x_current − f(x_current) / df(x_current)
+>
+> Calculate the error as the absolute difference between the new and old approximation.
+>
+> Update the current approximation with the new value.
+> Evaluate f and df at the new point.
+> Increase the iteration counter by one.

+Report the final approximation as the root.

+**END**

+---

+## Method 5 — Fixed Point Iteration

+**Purpose:** Transform the equation into the form x = g(x) and generate a sequence of approximations by repeatedly evaluating the function.
+The success of the method depends strongly on the choice of g(x).

+**Inputs:**
+- g — function written as x = g(x)
+- x0 — initial approximation
+- tol — acceptable error
+- N — maximum number of iterations

+**Output:**
+- Approximation of the root

+---

+**BEGIN**

+Set the current approximation to x0.
+Set the initial error to a large number so the loop starts.

+Repeat until the error is smaller than the tolerance or N iterations are reached:

+> Compute the next approximation by evaluating the function:
+> x_next = g(x_current)
+>
+> Calculate the error as the absolute difference between the new and old approximation.
+>
+> Update the current approximation with the new value.
+> Increase the iteration counter by one.

+Report the final approximation as the root.

+**END**
 ## Method 6 - Secant

 **Purpose:** Approximate a root of a nonlinear function by using two initial guesses and constructing successive linear approximations, without requiring the computation of derivatives.